Working Equitation Team Cattle Trial Competition

 The Cattle Trial honors the history and roots of Working Equitation, which is practical ranching, including effective cow work.
 The Working Equitation Cattle Trial is the fourth competition in Official Working Equitation shows.
 Called the “Spirit of the Sport” by many, the Cattle Trial brings together the skills and partnership demonstrated in the other three WE trials, which are Dressage, Ease of Handling, and Speed.

 The Midwest Horse Fair Team Cattle Trial Competition is a chance for cowboys and cowgirls to choose their best working ranch horse and enter together as a team of three!
-A timed event, the team with the fastest combined times, minus penalty points, will be declared the winners and receive sets of custom Molly’s Custom Silver Spurs.
+A timed event, the team with the fastest combined times, minus penalty points, will be declared the winners and receive sets of custom Rockin D Custom Spurs.
 Awards are immediately following the competition.

 Working Equitation is for riders of all ages, youth to seasoned competitors; backgrounds, Western to English; and diversities; any breed but a mini is welcome!
 Cow-sense, teamwork, and a little luck are all that’s needed in this competition!